-LSA responsible officers will have access to a secure positional mailbox through their email account.
-The mailbox will only be accessed by the responsible officers and has appropriate ICT security measures in place.
+LSA Responsible Officers will have access to a secure positional mailbox through their email account.
+The mailbox will only be accessed by the Responsible Officers and has appropriate ICT security measures in place.

-LSA responsible officers are directed to ensure matters are kept strictly confidential, for example, all printed materials are kept in a locked cupboard or drawer that only the LSA responsible officer can access and any conversations with an informant are to be held in private.
-In addition, the emails sent to and from LSA responsible officers are kept secure and are not accessed by other staff members.
+LSA Responsible Officers are directed to ensure matters are kept strictly confidential, for example, all printed materials are kept in a locked cupboard or drawer that only the LSA Responsible Officers can access and any conversations with an informant are to be held in private.
+In addition, the emails sent to and from LSA Responsible Officers are kept secure and are not accessed by other LSA personnel.